ralgar/nasec-docs/content/fundamentals/filesystems.md

 === "Windows"

-    If our current working directory is `C:\Users\Username`, then our relative path would be:
+    If our current working directory is `C:\Users\John Smith`, then our relative path would be:

     ```
     .\Documents\MySchoolAssignment.docx
     ```

-    If we change our current working directory to `C:\Users\Username\Documents`, then our relative path becomes:
+    If we change our current working directory to `C:\Users\John Smith\Documents`, then our relative path becomes:

     ```
     .\MySchoolAssignment.docx